rust-unofficial/patterns/idioms/mem-replace.md

 resulting in reduced performance as opposed to what you'd do in unsafe languages.

-The type you are taking needs to implement the [`Default` trait](./default.md).
+Furthermore, the type you are taking needs to implement the [`Default` trait](./default.md).
 However, if the type you're working with doesn't implement this, you can instead use `mem::replace`.

 ## Discussion